 Participation in extracurricular activities, including student organizations and interscholastic athletics, is a privilege, not a right, and may be reserved for students in good academic standing who meet behavior standards established by the board, the superintendent or the school.
 Participation in extracurricular activities may be restricted if a student (1) is not performing at grade level as provided in policy 3400, Evaluation of Student Progress; (2) has failed to meet any applicable attendance requirements; (3) has violated the student conduct standards found in the 4300 series of policies; or (4) has violated school rules for conduct.
 For purposes of this policy, a high school student is not performing at grade level if the student’s GPA was below 2.0 in the previous semester.
 If a student’s GPA falls below 2.0 during the semester the student will be able to participate if he or she attends scheduled remediation before, during or after school.
 If the student fails to attain a 2.0 GPA, but shows improvement over the course of the semester, the student will remain eligible assuming he or she continues to attend remediation before, during or after school.
 School administrators choosing to exercise their authority to restrict participation shall provide this policy and any additional rules, including attendance requirements, developed by the superintendent or the principal to all parents, guardians and students.

-Additional Rules for Specific Activities
+Additional Rules for Interscholastic Athletics

-Interscholastic Athletics

-In addition to meeting the general requirements listed above, to be eligible for participation in interscholastic athletics, students must have passed the required physical examination, been in daily attendance 85 percent of the previous semester, pass 75 percent of the class load the previous semester (in a block schedule that is 3 of 4 classes and the student must take a full load of classes) and meet any applicable requirements set by the North Carolina Department of Public Instruction, the North Carolina High School Athletic Association and any locally established requirements for interscholastic athletics participation.
+In addition to meeting the general requirements listed above, to be eligible for participation in interscholastic athletics, students must have passed the required physical examination, been in daily attendance 85 percent of the previous semester and passed 75 percent of the class load the previous semester (in a block schedule that is three of four classes and the student must have taken a full load of classes) and must meet any applicable requirements set by the State Board of Education, the North Carolina Department of Public Instruction and the North Carolina High School Athletic Association as well as any additional locally established requirements for interscholastic athletics participation.
 Students in the sixth grade are not eligible to participate in interscholastic athletics.

 A student participating in high school interscholastic athletics may participate only on the team consistent with the gender on the student’s birth certificate unless otherwise permitted under North Carolina High School Athletic Association rules and regulations.

-Due to the COVID 19 pandemic, a waiver of the attendance standard for athletic participation will be in effect for the 2020-2021 school year.
-The waiver will allow for 70% attendance versus the 85% attendance noted in this policy.
-This waiver ends June 30, 2021 and reverts back to the established policy.
-Therefore, in order to be eligible for athletic participation in the 2021-2022 school year, students must have been in attendance for 85% of the previous semester.

 Special Circumstances

 Students with Disabilities